that1bohdaniuk/dormitory-to-lpnu-graph/README.md

 ### Edge Weight Calculation (Time Cost)
 Edge weights represent the total traversal time in seconds.
 The formula combines physical movement time—derived from **Tobler's Hiking Function**—with discrete obstacle penalties.
+Obstacle penalties are based on my own experience with traffic, infrastructure taken into account. :)

 **Tobler's Velocity Formula:**
 Tobler's function calculates the walking speed based on the path's slope: